Washington Report on Middle East Affairs, September/October 1993, Page 48

 Taking Up the Liberty Cause

 A columnist in the local press has taken up the USS Liberty cause.
-The area library now has a subscription to the Washington Report, and in central Minnesota the Middle East is no longer a faraway, exotic area.
+The area library now has a subscription to the Washington Report on Middle East Affairs, and in central Minnesota the Middle East is no longer a faraway, exotic area.
 The Zimmerman Legion Club, a popular watering hole and community meeting center, displays a large photograph of the USS Liberty limping its way to port after the attack.
 The photograph is signed by Captain McGonagle, the only Congressional Medal of Honor winner in U.S. history who did not receive his medal in the White House.

 The Legionaires' next step was to be a state Legion resolution recognizing the USS Liberty crew.
 Aware of the political firestorm aroused by national pro-Israel organizations and slanted reporting in the Milwaukee Journal before the dedication of the USS Liberty library in Grafton, Wisconsin, the Zimmerman Legionaires proposed a resolution referring to "an attack by foreign air and naval forces" rather than an "Israeli" attack on the Liberty.
 The resolution's operative paragraph named the Zimmerman memorial park as "the official" memorial to the USS Liberty.